Republicans present legalization bill

 Senator Mary Felzkowski (R) – Lead Author

-Senator Felzkowski was fighting an uphill battle in the worse committee assignments ever for her legislation she authored to start a medical marijuana program in 2019.
+Senator Felzkowski fought an uphill battle in the worse committee assignments ever for her legislation she authored to start a medical marijuana program in 2019.
 She has sponsored a bill, giving multiple positive news statements about decriminalization, and understands a great deal about the topic of marijuana reform.
 Her willingness to learn more and all the extra credit she is doing helps secure her solid rating with activists.
+So far in 2023 she has not re-introduced her legislation.

 Assembly Rep. David Murphy (R) – Lead Author

 Friendly GOP Assembly Representatives named this guy as a possible supporter of medical cannabis reforms.
-I was starting to seriously doubt that.
+I am starting to seriously doubt that.

 February 2019 he said he would “oppose any push to legalize recreational use”, but added he would support regulated medical marijuana if it ensures the safety of public roadways.
 Late in the 2019-20 session, a bi-partisan effort to decriminalize 10 grams or less of marijuana in Wisconsin was introduced that did not attract Murphy as a co-sponsor.